maryadepoju98/maryadepoju98.github.io/index.md

 | mileage digital display           | the enclave around each odometer/gauge |
 | speedometer does not come in km/h | warning sign not readable              |
 |                                   |                                        |

+- The enclaves around the odometers/guages make it harder to see the whole dashboard in one glance.
+- The warning sing 'Service Needed Soon' is too small.
+- The speedometer does not come. in kilometers/hour like all the other dashboards so it would make it harder to drive the car in places like Mexico or Canada.

 -   **2020 Nissan Rogue** ![nissanRogue](https://user-images.githubusercontent.com/43687054/115165231-8ef3f280-a072-11eb-8c27-b33def793ce1.jpg)